 Treasury does not make the determination as to which, if any, CMT rate index is used to set an ARM rate.
 ARM rates are set by the financial institution that made or holds the mortgage.
 If you have an ARM, you should ask your lender if a Treasury CMT index rate is used to adjust your ARM.
 ARM holders can find an abundant source of information on how these rates are adjusted by searching the internet for "ARM Indexes and CMT rates".

-The "Daily Treasury Long-Term Rates" are simply the arithmetic average of the daily closing bid yields on all outstanding fixed coupon bonds (i.e., inflation indexed bonds are excluded) that are neither due nor callable for at least 10 years as of the date calculated.
-As of February 15, 2008, there were 34 bonds included in the calculation of this average rate.
-"The Daily Treasury Yield Curve Rates" are specific rates read from the daily Treasury yield curve at the specific "constant maturity" indicated.
-Thus a yield curve rate is the single yield at a specific point on the yield curve.
-For example, the 20-year daily yield curve rate (i.e., the 20-year CMT) represents the yield for a new theoretical 20-year bond as of that date.
+The "Daily Treasury Long-Term Rates" are simply the arithmetic average of the daily closing bid yields on all outstanding fixed coupon bonds (i.e., inflation-indexed bonds are excluded) that are neither due nor callable for at least 10 years as of the date calculated.
+"The Daily Treasury Par Yield Curve Rates" are specific rates read from the daily Treasury par yield curve at the specific "constant maturity" indicated.
+Thus, a yield curve rate is the single yield at a specific point on the yield curve.
+For example, the 20-year daily yield curve rate (i.e., the 20-year CMT) represents the par yield for a new theoretical 20-year bond as of that date.

 These tables only show daily yields, how do I get the weekly, monthly, and/or annual averages?

-Treasury does not publish the weekly, monthly or annual averages of these yields.
-However, the Board of Governors of the Federal Reserve System also publishes these rates on our behalf in their Statistical Release H.15.
-The web site for the H.15 includes links that have the weekly, monthly and annual averages for the CMT indexes.
-Please go to the Federal Reserve website for the current daily and weekly averages and links to the monthly and annual averages.
+Treasury does not publish the weekly, monthly, or annual averages of these yields.
+However, the Board of Governors of the Federal Reserve System also publishes these rates in their Statistical Release H.15.
+The web site for the H.15 includes links that have the weekly, monthly, and annual averages for the CMT indexes.
+Please see the Federal Reserve website for the current daily rates and the Board’s Data Download Program for the weekly, monthly and annual averages.

 Why do longer CMT maturities sometimes have yields lower than the shorter maturities (i.e., "inverted yield curve rates")?

-The yield curve and CMT yields reflect actual bond market activity and current economic conditions.
+The par yield curve and CMT yields reflect actual bond market activity and current economic conditions.
 Market conditions can be highly volatile and include investors' beliefs as to the direction of future interest rates as well as monetary policy that may be actively pursued by the Federal Reserve.
-As such, short term rates can sometimes exceed longer term rates.
-In the past, an inverted yield curve was thought to be an indicator of an imminent recession; however, recent economic history has tended to discount that theory.
+Because of this, short term rates can sometimes exceed longer term rates.

-Are the yield curve and the CMT rates an indicator of future rates?
+Are the par yield curve and the CMT rates an indicator of future rates?

 Yields on all Treasury securities are based on actual day counts on a 365- or 366-day year basis, not a 30/360 basis, and the yield curve is based on securities that pay semiannual interest.
 All yield curve rates are considered "bond-equivalent" yields.

-Does the yield curve assume semiannual interest payments or is it a zero-coupon curve?
+Does the par yield curve assume semiannual interest payments or is it a zero-coupon curve?

-The yield curve is based on securities that pay interest on a semiannual basis, the yields are considered "bond-equivalent" yields and the yield curve is considered a Par Yield Curve.
+The par yield curve is based on securities that pay interest on a semiannual basis and the yields are "bond-equivalent" yields.
 Treasury does not create or publish daily zero-coupon curve rates.

-No. All yields on the yield curve are on a bond-equivalent basis.
-Therefore the yields at any point on the yield curve are consistent with a semiannual coupon security with that amount of time remaining to maturity.
+No. All yields on the par yield curve are on a bond-equivalent basis.
+Therefore, the yields at any point on the par yield curve are consistent with a semiannual coupon security with that amount of time remaining to maturity.